 It's less judgmental than a human caddy too.
 There's no narrow-eyed appraisal of your swing, no raised eyebrow when you play a hybrid off the tee, and no eye-roll when your 50 yard chip drops straight into the sand.

-Motogolf currently offers several "Follow me" caddies, the FTR Caddytrek CT2000R2, Caddytrek R3, Foresight Forecaddy and the British-made Stewart X10 Lithium Follow and Stewart Q Follow.
-They all provide similar "Follow me" capability, and fold down to fit in a trunk, although the Stewart Q and Caddytrek R3 folds up much smaller than the other two.
+Motogolf currently offers several "Follow me" caddies, the FTR Caddytrek CT2000R2, Caddytrek R3, Foresight Forecaddy, Axglo E3 & E5 and the British-made Stewart X10 Lithium Follow and Stewart Q Follow.
+They all provide similar "Follow me" capability, and fold down to fit in a trunk, although the Caddytrek R3, Axglo E5 and Stewart Q folds up much smaller than the others.
 They all weigh approximately 31-33 lbs (without the battery) and come with the lighter lithium battery and a two year manufacturer's warranty.

-The biggest difference between the all the follow caddies are the way they look.
+The biggest difference between the all the follow caddies are the way they look and the technology behind the follow feature.
 The Caddytrek is clearly a motorized golf caddy while the Stewart looks like a Roomba on steroids, or when loaded with a golf bag, a little like R2D2.
-On the other hand, it costs more too.
+The Caddytrek R3 uses Ai camera technology so the caddy follows the golfer completely "remote free," while Axglo and Stewart uses bluetooth technology.
+The follow caddies used to cost much more than the remote control only caddies but with the introduction of the Axglo E3 in the U.S. the price is now comparable to the remote only models.
 There's no guarantee they'll lower your score but whichever you pick, they'll add pleasure to your game.